xyplex3/fabric-patterns-hub/patterns/pr/system.md

 # OUTPUT INSTRUCTIONS

+- Output ONLY the PR description text with NO code blocks or markdown fences
+- Do NOT wrap the output in ``` ``` or any other delimiters
 - Start with a type from the list above and a colon, then a space
 - Follow with a brief title in present tense (e.g., "add" not "added")
 - Keep the title under 80 characters